ZcashFoundation/zebra/README.md

 - To generate blocks, use a mining pool or miner with Zebra's mining JSON-RPCs.
   Currently Zebra can only send mining rewards to a single fixed address.
-  To distribute rewards, use mining software that creates its own distribution transactions, or a light wallet or `zcashd` wallet.
+  To distribute rewards, use mining software that creates its own distribution transactions, a light wallet or the `zcashd` wallet.

 Please [join us on Discord](https://discord.gg/na6QZNd) if you'd like to find out more or get involved!